CAPSULE

 Average asset utilisation in Pharma (OEE) is as low as 35%

-The digitalisation of operations in biopharma manufacturing holds great potential to increase overall equipment efficiency.
-Additionally, precision medicine demands drugs in lower production volume with shorter lead times.
-The UN Sustainable Development Goals require companies to take greater responsibility for the whole lifecycle of their products.
+3. The UN Sustainable Development Goals require companies to take greater responsibility for the whole lifecycle of their products.

 "How might we envision the role of equipment providers in this evolving industry, and what are the implications for the cleanrooms of the future?"